Kiteboarding: Physical practice

 Kiteboarding is seen as a mid to high intensity exercise, but freeriding can be a low intensity practice like walking, and is usually done in long sessions of up to 2–3 hours.
-It is amenable to almost all ages, at least from teenagers up to 70 years old or more.
+It is amenable to almost all ages.
 It can be seen as a supplement or a substitute for other fitness practices.

 Safety

 Power kites are powerful enough to pull the rider like a boat in wakeboarding and to lift their users to diving heights.
 An uncontrolled kite can be dangerous, especially in environments with solid obstacles.
 A rider can lose control from falling or from sudden wind gusts, which can occur in the presence of strong winds from squalls or storms ("collard").

 It is possible to be seriously injured after being lofted, dragged, carried off, blown downwind or dashed, resulting in a collision with hard objects including sand, buildings, terrain or power lines or even by hitting the water surface with sufficient speed or height ("kitemare", a portmanteau of kite and nightmare).
 Adequate quality professional kiteboarding training, careful development of experience and consistent use of good judgement and safety gear should result in fewer problems in kiteboarding.